michael-diggin/Recommend-Songs/README.md

 # Recommend-Songs
 Recommend songs on Spotify based off songs you like/dislike.
 Currently takes saved songs as songs you like, and a specific playlist which I dislike as songs I don't like.
-The predicts which songs from my Discover Weekly playlist I'll like.
+Then predicts which songs from my Discover Weekly playlist I'll like.

+## Requirements
-Requires Python 3.6 as Tensorflow/Keras doesn't have support for Python 3.7.
+Requires Python 3.6 as spotipy is not compatible with Python 3.7.
+I use Tensorflow 2.0.0 Beta as well.

-Ongoing project.
-Will be updating over the summer, adding a requirments.txt etc
+### Ongoing:
+I'll be adding more to this over the summer: using more training data, automatically adding the recommended songs to a playlist on my spotify account.